In Search Of Yummy-ness

 Graham Cracker Crust

-• 2 tablespoons brown sugar or white granulated sugar
+• 2 tablespoons brown sugar, (or white sugar)

 Pumpkin Pie Filling